Glass Laceration Compensation Claims

 If your laceration was caused by a road traffic accident, you will be able to make a claim against the driver who was at fault.

-Finally, if you were cut by glass in a shop, pub, restaurant or another public place, liability lies with the person responsible for your safety at that time, which is usually the owner or manager of the venue.
+Finally, if you were cut by glass in a shop, pub, restaurant or another public place, liability MAY LIE with the person responsible for your safety at that time, which is usually the owner or manager of the venue.

 Whatever the circumstances surrounding your injury, if it was caused by somebody else’s negligence, you are entitled to make a claim for compensation.